 Enjoying at Karasu Park with my boy

 The most awaited sight in spring when you are in Japan is the amazing cherry blossoms.
-After the winter chills and cold winter nights, the day for the viewing and celebrations for it’s beauty called hanami finally came.
+After the winter chills and cold winter nights, the day for the viewing and celebrations for its beauty called hanami finally came.
 Me and my boy feasting our eyes with the cherry blossoms.

-Hanami festivals celebrates the beauty of the cherry blossoms and people relax and enjoy the beauty it brings.
-Families and friends, gather together picnicking under the tree of the fully bloomed sakura.
+Hanami festivals celebrate the beauty of the cherry blossoms and people relax and enjoy the beauty it brings.
+Families and friends gather together picnicking under the tree of the fully bloomed sakura.

 |Enjoying at Karasu Park with my boy

 Just as Japan’s fiscal year opens paves the way for the blossoms and wherever you turn, you can always find a cherry blossom tree, in rivers, mountains, even schools, and buildings.

 Well, we all know that sakura is Japan’s national flower.